Nadim147c/Discord-handler/README.md

 ## Commands

--   All commands are categorized by folder in [commands](/src/commands/) folder.
+-   All commands are categorized by directory in [commands](/src/commands/) directory.
 -   You just have to export a commands object using the [Command Class](src/structures/Command.ts).
 -   `run` method will be executed when someone uses the command.